rpy2/rpy2/doc/rinterface.rst

 The class :class:`Sexp` is the base class for all R objects.

 .. class:: Sexp

    .. attribute:: __sexp__

-      Opaque C pointer to the underlying R object
+      Python C capsule wrapping the pointer to the underlying R object (`SEXP`)

    .. attribute:: named